 In 2002, the existing Meteosats were joined in orbit by the first Meteosat Second Generation (MSG) satellite, a more advanced design that formally entered service as Meteosat-8.
 Three more MSG satellites followed and the last one, MSG-4, now operating as Meteosat-11, was launched in July 2015.

 In October 2006, the Meteosat weather satellites were joined by the first of a brand new generation of meteorological satellites with the launch of MetOp-A. MetOp-A, the first of three satellites developed under a joint programme between ESA and Eumetsat, provides a closer view of the atmosphere from low Earth orbit and delivers data that will improve global weather prediction and enhance our understanding of climate change.

 The MetOp programme forms the space segment of Eumetsat's Polar System, EPS, and represents the European contribution to a cooperative venture with the United States’ National Oceanic and Atmospheric Administration (NOAA), which for the last 40 years has been delivering meteorological data from polar orbit.

 Responsibilities for the meteorological satellite services are shared between the US and Europe.
 Three MetOp satellites will ensure the delivery of continuous, high-quality global meteorological data until at least 2020.
-MetOp-B was launched on 17 September 2012 and MetOp-C is due to launch in September 2018.
+MetOp-B was launched on 17 September 2012 and MetOp-C completed the first MetOp series in orbit on 7 November 2018.